Bryan Kelly: Music

-His compositions range from light orchestral music and works for brass band to more serious and extended orchestral works (such as his Symphony from 1983 and the Concertante Dances) as well as church music and large scale choral works.
+Kelly's composed in a wide range of genres, light orchestral music, works for brass band, extended orchestral works (such as his Symphony from 1983 and the Concertante Dances), and church music including large-scale choral works.
 Lighter orchestral works include the Cuban Suite, the New Orleans Suite, Divertissement, and two Leicestershire Schools Symphony Orchestra commissions – the overture Sancho Panza (1969) and the Sinfonia Concertante (1967).
 His works for brass band include Brass Bagatelles, the overture Provence and the Divertimento for Brass.

-His Magnificat and Nunc dimittis in C of 1965 incorporates Latin American rhythms.
-At the round earth’s imagin’d corners (1977) is scored for choir, soloists and strings and includes six settings of religious texts from the fifteenth to the seventeenth centuries.
+His setting of the Magnificat and Nunc dimittis in C (Kelly in C) of 1965 (the first of six settings he composed) is his best-known work.
+Scored for choir with organ accompaniment (or in an alternative version with timpani, percussion, harp and organ), it controversially incorporated Latin American rhythms.
+Opinions continue to be divided on the merits of this.
+The conductor Andrew Nethsingha called it in his liner notes "a beautifully crafted, concise product of its time", but he also notes that Herbert Howells told Kelly: "After each performance, the church will have to be re-consecrated!".
+Other choral works for the church include the sequence At the round earth's imagin'd corners (1977) for choir, soloists and strings, including six settings of religious texts from the fifteenth to the seventeenth centuries.
 It was commissioned by the Sheffield Bach Choir.
-The 45 minute choral work St. Francis of Assisi (1981) is a collaboration with poet John Fuller.
+The 45-minute choral work St. Francis of Assisi (1981) is a collaboration with poet John Fuller.
 For Adoration (2001) is a set of five short anthems.

-Instrumental solos and educational music are also important to him: for example, the Whodunnit Suite for trumpet and piano includes movements entitled: 'Poirot (Detective)', 'Lavinia Lurex (Actress)', 'Colonel Glib (Retired)', 'Miss Slight (Spinster of This Parish)', 'The Chief Suspect' and 'The Chase'.
+Instrumental solos and educational music were also important to him.
 In 1961 Kelly wrote the piano piece Tango for Peter Katin.
+An example of his educational work is the collection of thirteen easy (Grade 2) themed piano pieces A Baker's Dozen, set by ABRSM.
+Similarly, the Whodunnit Suite for trumpet and piano includes themed movements entitled: 'Poirot (Detective)', 'Lavinia Lurex (Actress)', 'Colonel Glib (Retired)', 'Miss Slight (Spinster of This Parish)', 'The Chief Suspect' and 'The Chase'.

 Recordings

-Two CDs of Kelly's orchestral music have been issued by Heritage.
+Two CDs of exclusively Kelly's orchestral music were issued by Heritage.